Image Credit (c) Phil O'Reilly. WIth Mary-Jane O'Reilly in Witch Bitch (2009)

 Currently she produces and presents In Flagrante– her successful contemporary dance / neo burlesque work and continues to be a freelance choreographer and dance teacher - teaching beginners ballet and open ballet level classes to adults at TAPAC. www.tapac.org.nz

-In April 2019 she presented an excerpt of her contemporary ballet version of Giselle - What Becomes of the Broken Hearted at the Auckland Art Gallery’s North Atrium https://vimeo.com/342620271
+In April 2019, Mary-Jane presented an excerpt of her contemporary ballet version of Giselle - What Becomes of the Broken Hearted at the Auckland Art Gallery’s North Atrium: https://vimeo.com/342620271

 A random compilation of Mary-Jane O'Reilly's life in dance